Brick: Methods of manufacture

-Mud-brick
+Mudbrick

-Unfired bricks, also known as mud-bricks, are made from a mixture of silt, clay, sand and other earth materials like gravel and stone, combined with tempers and binding agents such as chopped straw, grasses, tree bark, or dung.
-Since these bricks are made up of natural materials and only require heat from the Sun to bake, mud-bricks have a relatively low embodied energy and carbon footprint.
+Unfired bricks, also known as mudbrick, are made from a mixture of silt, clay, sand and other earth materials like gravel and stone, combined with tempers and binding agents such as chopped straw, grasses, tree bark, or dung.
+Since these bricks are made up of natural materials and only require heat from the Sun to bake, mudbricks have a relatively low embodied energy and carbon footprint.

 The ingredients are first harvested and added together, with clay content ranging from 30% to 70%.
 The mixture is broken up with hoes or adzes, and stirred with water to form a homogenous blend.
 Next, the tempers and binding agents are added in a ratio, roughly one part straw to five parts earth to reduce weight and reinforce the brick by helping reduce shrinkage.
 However, additional clay could be added to reduce the need for straw, which would prevent the likelihood of insects deteriorating the organic material of the bricks, subsequently weakening the structure.
 These ingredients are thoroughly mixed together by hand or by treading and are then left to ferment for about a day.

 The mix is then kneaded with water and molded into rectangular prisms of a desired size.
-Bricks are lined up and left to sundry for three days on both sides.
+Bricks are lined up and left to dry in the sun for three days on both sides.
 After the six days, the bricks continue drying until required for use.
 Typically, longer drying times are preferred, but the average is eight to nine days spanning from initial stages to its application in structures.
-Unfired bricks could be made in the spring months and left to dry over the summer for use in the fall.
-Mud-bricks are commonly employed in arid environments to allow for adequate air drying.
+Unfired bricks could be made in the spring months and left to dry over the summer for use in the autumn.
+Mudbricks are commonly employed in arid environments to allow for adequate air drying.

 Fired brick

-Fired bricks are burned in a kiln which makes them durable.
+Fired bricks are baked in a kiln which makes them durable.
 Modern, fired, clay bricks are formed in one of three processes – soft mud, dry press, or extruded.
 Depending on the country, either the extruded or soft mud method is the most common, since they are the most economical.

 Clay and shale are the raw ingredients in the recipe for a fired brick.
 They are the product of thousands of years of decomposition and erosion of rocks, such as pegmatite and granite, leading to a material that has properties of being highly chemically stable and inert.
 Within the clays and shales are the materials of aluminosilicate (pure clay), free silica (quartz), and decomposed rock.